epignatelli/lfrl/experiments/ppo/examples/example_2.md

+Message: This door is locked.
-Next action: south
+Planned action: south

 Time: 3
-Last action: south
 Observation: